Bangka Island massacre

 For almost 80 years, details that the Japanese troops raped the Australian nurses before they were murdered were suppressed.
 It was never reported at the Tokyo War Crimes Tribunal in 1947 or included in subsequent post-war re-tellings of the massacre.
 Evidence that the Australian women had suffered violent sexual assault before their deaths was only reported in 2019 after being uncovered by research.
-Lt Bullwinkel said she was told by the Australian government to never to speak about what happened on Bangka.
+Lt Bullwinkel said she was told by the Australian government to never speak about the suspected rapes that may have occurred.

 Massacre

 Nursing staff of 2/13th Australian General Hospital in Singapore, September 1941.
 Six of these nurses, including Vivian Bullwinkel (standing sixth from the left), were in the group who were murdered by the Japanese in 1942.

 On 12 February 1942 the royal yacht of Sarawak left Singapore just before the city fell to the Imperial Japanese Army.
 The ship carried many injured service personnel and 65 nurses of the Australian Army Nursing Service from the 2/13th Australian General Hospital, as well as civilian men, women and children.
 The ship was bombed by Japanese aircraft and sank.
 Two nurses were killed in the bombing; the rest were scattered among the rescue boats to wash up on different parts of Bangka Island.
 About 100 survivors reunited near Radji Beach at Bangka Island in the Dutch East Indies (now Indonesia), including 22 of the original 65 nurses.
 Once it was discovered the Japanese held the island, an officer of the Vyner Brooke went to surrender the group to the authorities in Muntok.
 While he was away army matron Irene Melville Drummond, the most senior of the nurses, suggested the civilian women and children should leave for Muntok, which they did.
 The nurses stayed to care for the wounded.
 They set up a shelter with a large Red Cross sign on it.

 At mid-morning the ship's officer returned with about 20 Japanese soldiers.
 They ordered all the wounded men capable of walking to travel around a headland.
 The men were lined up and the Japanese set up machine guns.
 Stoker Lloyd realising what was going to happen ran into the sea as did a few others.
 The Japanese then began shooting at the escaping men.
 They were all killed apart from Lloyd who despite being shot managed to get away.
 He lost consciousness and later was washed up on the other side of the beach.